PalmStoneGames/kube-cert-manager/README.md

 # Kubernetes Certificate Manager

+## Deprecation notice: This project is deprecated in favor of [cert-manager](https://github.com/jetstack/cert-manager)

 This project is loosely based on https://github.com/kelseyhightower/kube-cert-manager It took over most of its documentation, license, as well as the general approach to how things work.